Trams in Belgrade: Restoration of Line No. 1

-In May 2017, Prime Minister of Serbia Aleksandar Vučić, even though the Belgrade's city transportation is completely outside of his jurisdiction, stated that he wants to abolish the trolleybus network completely and replace it with the electric buses.
-As a reason, he said that the trolleybuses are causing problems and that when one stops due to the malfunction, it stops the entire traffic behind it.
-Though electric buses may be a better solution than the trams, the reasoning is dubious.
-Trolleybus has the same traffic avoidance as an electric bus and much easier than a tram.
-Contrary to the trams, which indeed stop all the trams behind when one malfunction because they all use the same tracks, when a trolleybus is broken, it is simply unhooked from the grid and is easily bypassed by the trolleybus behind it.
+In May 2017, Prime Minister of Serbia Aleksandar Vučić, stated that he wants to abolish the trolleybus network completely and replace it with electric buses.
+As a reason, he said that the trolleybuses are causing problems and that when one stops due to a malfunction, it stops the entire traffic behind it.

 In November 2018, Vesić, now a deputy mayor, confirmed that the tram line No. 1 will be conducted through downtown instead of electric buses.
 He announced that the laying of tracks will began soon and that the entire work, which would include the narrowing of the central city street, Kralja Milana, will be finished in two years.
-However, by 2020, nothing had been done, and even during the prolonged reconstruction of the Republic Square, where the route goes, the tracks were not laid.
-In the new plan for the future several years from February 2020, the line was kept as the project.
-Also in February 2020 city announced the reconstruction of the starting section of the proposed line, the Vasina Street, for 2021, but that it is unlikely the line will be introduced then.
-If introduced later, it would include the new digging of the 2020-2021 reconstructed Republic Square and Vasina Street.
-At this time, the line was described as the circular one, without the electric grid but with the "internal source" and the city claimed they contacted Siemens to construct the original streetcars as they were at the 1900s, which Siemens accepted.
+However, by 2020, the project had not yet started.
+In February 2020 city announced the reconstruction of the starting section of the proposed line, the Vasina Street, for 2021.
+The city claimed they contacted Siemens to construct the original streetcars as they were at the 1900s, which Siemens accepted.

 In August 2020, city announced the bidding for the project.
-After further negative reactions, city's Directorate for Land Development now claimed that works can't start before 2025 or 2027, but president Vučić now called the entire project unnecessary.
+After further negative reactions, city's Directorate for Land Development claimed that works can't start before 2025 or 2027.
+President Vučić called the entire project unnecessary.
 Just few days after the announcement, the directorate called the bidding off.
 Instead, the new, EKO2 line with electric buses was announced, from Belgrade Waterfront to Kalemegdan, which should cover the entire projected route of Line 1.